romcal/romcal/docs/data-output.md

 ```

 - `key`: A camel case string which serves as a unique identifier for the celebration.
-- `name`: The [localisable name](localization.md) of the celebration
+- `name`: The [localizable name](localization.md) of the celebration
 - `date`: Date of the celebration as a ISO8601 string
 - `rank`: A key representing the [celebration rank](#celebration-ranks)
-- `prioritized`: A optional boolean that when true, gives the celebration higher priority over another coinciding celebration even though that celebration has a higher ranking type.
+- `prioritized`: A optional boolean that when true, gives the celebration higher priority over another coinciding celebration even though that celebration has a higher-ranking type.
 This flag should be used with caution.
 - `liturgicalColors`: The [liturgical color(s)](#liturgical-colors) assigned for this celebration (usually follows the liturgical season but may defer if this celebration is a solemnity, feast or memorial)
 - `seasons`: Required: An array of string that identifies the liturgical season this celebration belongs to
 - `seasonNames`: Required: An array of localized string that identifies the liturgical season this celebration belongs to
-- `periods`: Required: An array ofstring that identifies the liturgical period this celebration belongs to
+- `periods`: Required: An array of string that identifies the liturgical period this celebration belongs to
 - `cycles`: The [liturgical cycle](#cycles) metadata of the celebration
 - `calendar`: The liturgical calendar metadata of the celebration
 - `fromCalendar`: Name of the calendar from which the celebration is defined
-- `metadata`: An object that holds additional information about the celebration, especially related to the celebration from the Sanctoral or Martyrology.
+- `metadata`: An object that holds additional information about the liturgical day, especially when it refers to a celebration coming from the Sanctoral or Martyrology.
   - `titles`: An array of [titles](#titles) that may be assigned to this celebration

 ## Celebration Ranks